-In the above screen, the message (PLEASE CHECK MANUAL) refers to this manual and the section you are now reading.
-Changing program defaults has an immediate effect on the way Color Profile performs, except for the PRINT BUFFER SIZE and KEYBOARD BUFFER SIZE.
+In the above screen, PLEASE CHECK MANUAL refers to the Color Profile manual.
+Changing program defaults has an immediate effect on the way Color Profile performs, except for the PRINT BUFFER SIZE and KEYBDARD BUFFER SIZE.
 Any changes to these two defaults take effect the next time you run Color Profile.

-To make changes, use I to move the cursor from one default to the next, and type the changes.
-When you finish, press ENTER to store the new defaults permanently on your diskette; each time you use Color Profile, the changes are in effect.
-Press BREAK after making changes to store them only until you exit the program.
+To make changes, use to move the cursor from one default to the next, and type the changes.
+When you finish, pressing to stores the new defaults permanently on your diskette.
+Each time you use Color Profile, the changes are in effect.
+Pressing after making changes causes them to remain in effect only until you exit the program.